Tell Monument

 The 'Tell Monument' (Telldenkmal) is a memorial to William Tell in the market place of Altdorf, Canton of Uri, Switzerland.

-The bronze statue by sculptor Richard Kissling was inaugurated on August 28, 1895 at the foot of an old tower.
+The bronze statue by sculptor Richard Kissling was inaugurated on August 28, 1895, at the foot of an old tower.
 It shows the Swiss national hero with his crossbow and accompanied by his son.
-At the base is the traditional date of Rütlischwur of 1307.
+The traditional date of the Rütlischwur, long thought to have taken place in 1307, is engraved in the base.

-Legendary Wilhelm Tell
+The Legend of Wilhelm Tell

 Wilhelm Tell is credited with having played a central role for the foundation of Switzerland.
 After Tell shot the Austria reeve Albrecht Gessler, a Swiss uprising against the Austrian rule began.